-A minimum 25 hours over 5days per week is ideal, we might do longer some days and less on others....
+The 25 hours over 5days per week is ideal, we might do longer some days and less on others....

 At home there is a garden which I also need help keeping tidy by weeding and cutting the grass.

 I am hard working and passionate about nature and bringing my dreams alive.
-I always seem to be doing something, but love my life immensely despite the challenges of evolving a retreat.
+I always seem to be doing something, but love my life immensely despite the business challenges of evolving a retreat.

 I love to spend time with people, friends, go walking, read, learn about wild flowers, weave, spend time with my family....

 I am passionate about basket making as a rural craft and learning about the wild foods we can eat.
 When you come to volunteer here, as we share time together I am happy to pass on my knowledge of the wild foods on an informal basis as and when we meet those plants.
-For example, I encourage people to eat or drink 'something wild every day'...so I will share with you what I am including each day; or teach you about making natural deodorants or tinctures (etc.) if that happens during your stay.
+For example, I encourage people to eat or drink 'something wild every day'...so I will share with you what I am including each day; or teach you about making natural deodorants or tinctures (etc.) if that needs to happen during your stay.

 Depending on how long your stay is and if you are interested in learning more...maybe you'd like to weave a basket; or join one of my sensory based wild food walks?

 If I am running one of these workshops when you are here, you could either pay to join in or, I am open to exchanging some pre-agreed volunteer time but this may be in addition to your Workaway 25 working hours.